rgibson2/pychell_rvs/README.md

 pip install .

 The code is generalized to support any instrument, but before doing so at least two classes need to be implemented:
-Until better documentation exists, see the iSHELL, CHIRON,or PARVI implementations for examples.
+Until better documentation exists, also see the iSHELL, CHIRON,or PARVI implementations for examples.
-All abstract methods existing for these classes must be implemnented.
+All abstract methods existing for these classes must be implemnented for a given instrument.
 1. SpecData
 2. ForwardModel

-A folder for the instrument in the Spectrographs directory also needs to be created.
+A file in the "spectrographs" folder must be created with two dictionaries:
-See the other instruments for examples
-If in the same wavelength regime, some files can be used for any instrument (tellurics, star).
-They must still be copied.
-Any gas cell templates must also exist here.
-Finally, a parameters.py file must be created.
+1. default_instrument_parameters
+2. default_model_blueprints

+The default_instrument_parameters dictionary contains any instrument dependent parameters.
+It must define:
+1. spectrograph: the name of the spectrograph.
+Can be anything. (str)
+2. observatory: The name of the the observatory. (str)
+3. n_orders: the total number of possible orders (int)
+4. n_data_pix: the number of data pixels present in the data (int)
+5. crop_pix: default number of pixels cropped in the images.
+Must be the same for all orders (for now at least) (list; [int1, int2])
+6. n_template_fits: The default number of stellar template iterations (int)
+7. model_resolution: n_model_pixels = model_resolution * n_data_pixels (int)
+8. verbose: If True, prints the best fit parameters after each fit, and can be used to modify plots.

+It can define anything else helpful for this instrument used in the instrument specific forward model, model component, or data objects.

 Example Run For Barnard's Star (GJ 699) for iSHELL: